 - A structured curriculum, including hands-on laboratory experience, that builds depth of understanding.

-- Internship experience supplemented with classroom discussion and interpretation.
+- Opportunities for internship experience supplemented with classroom discussion and interpretation.

-- Opportunities to work with faculty one-on-one in collaborative research projects, learning data analysis, manuscript preparation, and specialized skills (e.g., functional neuroimaging, electroencephalography, impedance cardiography) under the close mentorship of faculty.
+- Opportunities to collaborate one-on-one with faculty on research, learning data analysis, manuscript preparation, and specialized skills (e.g., functional neuroimaging, impedance cardiography, social media and text analysis) under the close mentorship of faculty.

 Accolades & Accomplishments